Deb is an online writer and voracious reader who loves to share her thoughts with readers.

-Kate Chopin born on February 8, 1850 is credited for being one of the first popular feminist authors of the 20th century and introducing this movement in literature.
-After the death of her husband, Kate moved in with her mother who shortly died thereafter.
-She was left alone raising her children and suffered from depression.
-Nevertheless, her doctor and friend recommended her to fight depression by writing.
-They advised her that writing would be therapeutic, healing and that it could ultimately provide her with much needed income.
+Kate Chopin, born on February 8th, 1850, is credited with being one of the first popular feminist authors of the 20th century.
+After the death of her husband, Kate moved in with her mother (who shortly died thereafter).
+She was left to raise her children alone and was suffering from depression.
+Her doctor and good friend recommended she fight depression by writing.
+They advised her that writing would be therapeutic, healing, and might provide her with much-needed income.

 By the 1890’s Kate began writing short stories that constantly appeared in literary magazines.
 Chopin had a beautiful gift with her words, she used irony in her writing to reveal a strong hidden message against the traditional roles of women.
-She was never credited for her work as a novelist which caused her discouragement for not being accepted as an author.
+She was never credited for her work as a novelist which caused her discouragement regarding being accepted as an author.
 She was also considered to be too far ahead of her time.
-She ultimately turned to writing hundreds of short stories that incorporated the realities of women’s rights and their portrayal in society.
+She ultimately wrote hundreds of short stories that incorporated the realities of women’s rights and their portrayal in society.

 A Feminist Perspective

-In the short story, Chopin reveals a deep rooted problem women faced in marital relationships.
-Even though, Chopin did not think of herself as a feminist, she often depicted women in unequal roles in their marriages.
+In the short story, Chopin reveals a deep-rooted problem that women faced in marital relationships.
+Even though Chopin did not think of herself as a feminist, she often depicted women in unequal roles in their marriages.
 As in "The Story of an Hour" she plotted the idea that women were oppressed through unhappy marriages.
 Through this idea, she voiced that marriages were institutions that put restraints upon women.
-Husbands held the power and often imposed their will onto their wives.
+Husbands held the power and often imposed their will on their wives.
 The wives had no other choice but to bend to the husband's will.
 Even if the husband were gentle men, women had no sense of freedom or individuality and were inferior to men.
 Unfortunately, women had no control over their lives, they were slaves whose only main priority was to live for their owner (husband) rather than themselves.
-Thus, it brought an unhealthy balance between both in society and marriage.
+Thus, it brought an unhealthy balance between both society and marriage.

 In "The Story of an Hour" we are told that the protagonist suffers from a heart condition and she was carefully informed of her husband Brently's death.
-In the course of an hour we see the protagonist named Louise as a weak person become into a stronger women.
-She contemplates her newly found independence and is delighted over thought of being free.
-This surprising reaction reflects the feeling women had in the late 19th century had towards marriage.
+In the course of an hour, we see the protagonist named Louise go from a weak person to a stronger woman.
+She contemplates her newly found independence and is delighted over the thought of being free.
+This surprising reaction reflects the feeling women in the late 19th century had toward marriage.
 Through this, Chopin voices that marriage meant men had total control over women.
 The women were not allowed to have their own identity, thoughts or purpose.

 Louise was an example of an average housewife who was not allowed her own identity and freedom.
-I believe Kate had connection with the story and the main character.
-When Louise felt a brief moment of sadness of her husbands death and then have it replaced with happiness, this reveals how truly Kate felt when she heard the news of her husbands death.
+I believe Kate had a connection with the story and the main character.
+When Louise felt a brief moment of sadness at her husband's death and then have it replaced with happiness, this reveals how truly Kate felt when she heard the news of her husband's death.
 Kate felt restrained in her marriage, even though she truly loved her husband, she was not happy.
-Even though, "The Story of an Hour" is a fiction story, it speaks loud about the life of women in the late 19th century.
+Even though "The Story of an Hour" is a fictional story, it speaks loud about the life of women in the late 19th century.

 “Kate Chopin.”
 Short Stories and Classic Literature, americanliterature.com/author/kate-chopin.